 FDIC insured | Yes |

-The Capital One 360 Performance Savings account is what most people are looking for in an online savings account — simple, yet rewarding.
+The Capital One 360 Performance Savings account is exactly what I typically look for in an online savings account — simple and rewarding.

-The account itself offers a competitive interest rate compared to most of its other competitors in the online space, which is far more than the savings rates you’ll earn at most brick-and-mortar banks.
-It’s also much higher than the national average.
-(Even so, it’s still possible to find higher rates than Capital One’s.)
+The account itself offers a competitive interest rate compared to most online banks, which is far more than the savings rates you'll earn at most brick-and-mortar banks.
+It's also much higher than the national average.
+(Even so, it is still possible to find higher rates than Capital One's.)

 Minimum deposit requirement | $0 |